wasabepeanut/verkkoon-tunkeutuminen_kurssi/h5 Laboratorio- ja simulaatioympäristöt hyökkäyksissä.md

 This took me to Amazon (pretty obvious from the name).
 This site is the official website for Amazon, except it has been "tampered" with Evilginx.
 Evilginx acts as a "Adversary in the Middle" that serves as a legitimate page for malicious acts (Nichols 8.14.2024).

+I will not configure my own phislet, as instructed in the guide, since it might involve some security risks.

 # Mininet
 To complete the upcoming tasks, I will have to install Mininet VM.